-Now that you’ve added the 5th case to your _powerUpID list, you need to go back to your SpawnManager script and adjust the Random.Range of the SpawnPowerUps() coroutine to allow the int randomPowerUp to possibly equal an integer from 0 to 5 inclusive.
+Now that you’ve added homing missiles to your _powerUpID list, you need to go back to your SpawnManager, increase the size of the Player Weapons Power Ups array to 3 and add the PlayerMissilesPowerUp prefab to the array.

 You can see below how the UI presents the number of missiles held, as well as a demonstration of the Homing Missiles collectible getting picked up by the Player.

 Now that we have all the pieces in place, let’s examine how we get these Homing Missiles to seek out and destroy those Enemy ships.
-Thanks for reading and I’ll see you in Part 3 (read it here) :)
+Thanks for reading and I’ll see you in Part 3 :)